Guides/LinkedIn

 What is the LinkedIn image size for posts?

-Common LinkedIn post size is 1080×1080 (1:1).
+LinkedIn post size is usually 1080×1080 (1:1).
 Quick tip: Use a square post for grid consistency.
 Common mistake: Uploading random sizes—LinkedIn may crop or compress.

-1200×627 (1.91:1) is a common link share size.
-Quick tip: Keep text near the center to avoid cropping.
-Common mistake: Placing text at the edges—previews can crop it.
+Yes.
+1200×627 (1.91:1) is the common LinkedIn link share size.
+Quick tip: Keep titles and logos near the center to survive preview crops.
+Common mistake: Designing with edge text—link previews can clip it.

 What is the LinkedIn cover and logo size?